The R&D that launched Apollo 11

 The janitor shook Kennedy’s hand, drew himself up to his full height, and replied

-“Mr President, I’m helping to put a man on the moon.”
+“Mr. President, I’m helping to put a man on the moon.”

-R&D within the space programme extended far beyond the obvious.
+R&D within the space program extended far beyond the obvious.
 While ‘rocket science’ is often held up as the pinnacle of challenging scientific achievement, developments were needed in all manner of fields one might not anticipate.
 For example, food science.
-At one stage, NASA scientists did not even know if astronauts would be able to swallow in zero-gravity, and included experiments as part of the Mercury programme to investigate exactly that.
+At one stage, NASA scientists did not even know if astronauts would be able to swallow in zero-gravity, and included experiments as part of the Mercury program to investigate exactly that.

 Similarly, the Apollo program achieved hitherto unachieved progress in computer science.
-The Apollo Guidance Computer’s 64kB of memory and 1.024MHz clock speed are insignificant in terms of modern computing, where even a smartphone has over a million times the performance.
+The Apollo Guidance Computer’s 64kB of memory and 1.024MHz clock speed is insignificant in terms of modern computing, where even a smartphone has over a million times the performance.
 However, in the 1960s, a computer with this performance that could fit in a spacecraft was unparalleled; equivalent machines at the start of the decade would have filled a room.

 Where do we stand with developments in space engineering fifty years later?
 One could argue that, with the moon having not been visited by humankind since the departure of Apollo 17 in December 1972, little progress has happened since; however, this would be an injustice.
-NASA continued development using the Apollo hardware, although only Skylab and the Apollo-Soyuz program ever flew; instead, efforts focused on the Space Shuttle which (although flawed in many ways) provided a manned launch system for over 30 years.
+Although only Skylab and the Apollo-Soyuz program ever flew; instead, efforts focused on the Space Shuttle which (although flawed in many ways) provided a manned launch system for over 30 years.
 NASA has also focused more on unmanned exploration, with robotic spacecraft exploring the planets.
 However, it seems that future developments in space exploration, particularly manned flight, are being made by commercial businesses.
 Virgin Galactic has successfully launched astronauts to space, and SpaceX is planning manned launches in 2019.
 Development driven by commercial enterprises, rather than government-funded agencies, seems to be the immediate future of space exploration, and perhaps it is through grants, contracts, and R&D incentives that governments will support such activities.

 - A shorter version of this article was first published in Accountancy Age on 17th July 2019.